 Once installed, these water pump converter kits can be used year after year.
 They allow you to bypass your fresh water supply line and use your RV’s water pump to fill the fresh water lines with antifreeze.

-The kits include a 3-way valve cap, 32″ siphon hose, Teflon tape, and pump adapters, and can easily be installed using an adjustable wrench.
-You can find them for about $16 on Amazon here.
+The kits include a 3-way valve cap, 32″ siphon hose, Teflon tape, and pump adapters, and they can easily be installed using an adjustable wrench.
+You can find them for about $11 on Amazon here.

 3. A wand to clean out your holding tanks

 If your RV doesn’t have a built-in tank flushing system, you’ll need a wand to fully clean out your holding tanks.

 To make the task easier, use a tank wand like this one by Valterra with a shut-off valve and spray nozzle.
 It will help get rid of bad odors, keep your tanks sanitary, and clean off tank sensors if they are not reading correctly.

 Without a water heater by-pass kit, your RV’s water heater will fill up with antifreeze before it goes through the water lines.
 This will just give you a headache and waste gallons of antifreeze.

 The water heater by-pass kits are easy to install, and they can be removed in the spring when you’re reconnecting the system.

 Silicone spray is great to have on hand to lubricate slide-outs and get rid of squeaks.
 By winter, it can also waterproof your vehicle against inclement weather to help prevent rust.

 Coat rubber surfaces with this Liquid Wrench silicone spray to keep them flexible.
 The spray also works on plastic, wood, and metal.